Yer ain’t from round here, are you boy…

 Player get shot and has WHITE bandage applied by any other player.

 Player gets shot a second time.
-Player now has choice of paying for a Doctor to apply RED bandage, or to take a Bead / Card Draw to see if Player lives or dies.
+Player now has choice of being carried to a Doctor, or if a DOCTOR IS NEARBY, calling for him to apply RED bandage, or to take a Card Draw to see if Player lives or dies.

-Player takes Bead / Card Draw and lives, pays Doctor to remove both WHITE and RED bandages.
+If the player takes the Card Draw and lives, he pays Doctor to remove the WHITE bandage.

 Player has no bandage what so ever after choosing not to buy a WHITE bandage from General Store